The lymphatic system

 It drains fluid (called lymph) that has leaked from the blood vessels into the tissues and empties it back into the bloodstream via the lymph nodes.

-Lymph is a colourless watery fluid that carries lymphocytes [link to what is blood], specialised white blood cells that fight infection.
+Lymph is a colourless watery fluid that carries lymphocytes, specialised white blood cells that fight infection.
 Lymphocytes help fight disease and infection by making antibodies and destroying bacteria and viruses.

 Your lymph nodes are small bean-shaped organs that can be found throughout your body including your throat, armpits, chest, groin and abdomen.
 There are between 600 and 700 lymph nodes in your body and they are usually clustered in chains or groups and found in fatty tissue near veins and arteries.